Recently, the TensorFlow team announced their public 2.0 beta API

 Since we don’t know that in advance, we’ll allow the user to pass centers_min

-and centers_max when constructing the layer.
+when constructing the layer.
 This will helps us initialize

 the centers uniformly in that range.